danflanagan8/view-mode-path/view_mode_path/README.txt

 It leverages existing Drupa/jquery infrastructure heavily.
 This article really helped us get started on this: https://befused.com/drupal/modal

-This module does two essential things to make view mode modals easy:
+This module does three essential things to make view mode modals easy:
-1. The module exposes routes for any node or media entity in any view mode.
+1. The module exposes ROUTES for any node or media entity in any view mode.
    See the routing yml for the gory details.
-   You can get the url object for any entity by passing the entity to view_mode_path_get_url.
-You could use the routes in Twig templates by leveraging path() or link().
+   - You can get the url object for any entity by passing the entity to view_mode_path_get_url.
+   - You could use the routes in Twig templates by leveraging path().
+   For example you could do this:

+   <a class="use-ajax" data-dialog-type="modal" data-dialog-options="{&quot;width&quot;: &quot;750&quot;, &quot;dialogClass&quot;: &quot;my-class&quot;}" href="{{ path('view_mode_path.node'), {'id': node.id, 'view_mode': 'teaser'})}}">My link that opens a teaser in a modal"</a>

-2. The module provides a suite of field formatter plugins that modify the existing "link to content" behavior to instead open the content in a modal.
+2. The module provides a suite of FIELD FORMATTER plugins that modify the existing "link to content" behavior to instead open the content in a modal.
    - String fields can open the fields node/media in a modal
    - Media reference fields can use the media thumbnail to open the field's node/media